ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 touch plugin.client.js
 ```

-This is out core module scripts, in `module.js` we are parse nuxt module options, and add plugin,
+This is our core module scripts, in `module.js` we are parse nuxt module options, and add plugin,
 in `plugin.client.js` contains logic plugin payload.

 I named plugin file with `.client` postfix, it's indicate, that plugin <ins>only works on client side</ins>,
 and **should not** execute while server side rendering.
 Check
 [this](https://nuxtjs.org/guide/plugins/#client-or-server-side-only) for details.

-To let recognize nuxt, that this module is a nuxt module, we need to define `main` property.
+To let recognize nuxt, that this module is a nuxt module, we need to change `"main"` property.

-So add `"main": "module.js"` line to `package.json`.
+So replace `"main": "index.js"` with `"main": "module.js"` line in `package.json`.

 We were make it module, but under the hood it's were nuxt plugin, because i want to my
 code runs in runtime before vue app mounted, so all logic were in plugin, and through module